International Journal of Applied Dental Sciences

 How to cite this article:

-Anuradha Sharma, Neetu Tank, Ankit Gaur, Ravinder Narwal and Manish Kumar.
+Anuradha Sharma, Neetu Tank, Ankit Gaur, Ravinder Narwal, Manish Kumar.
 Unusual case of multicentric peripheral ossifying fibroma: A rare finding.
-International Journal of Applied Dental Sciences.
-2018; 4(3): 92-95.
+Int J Appl Dent Sci 2018;4(3):92-95.